Name change

 Name change is the legal act by a person of adopting a new name.

 The procedures and ease of a name change vary between jurisdictions.
 In general, common law jurisdictions have looser procedures while civil law jurisdictions are more restrictive.
 While some civil law jurisdictions have loosened procedures, a few remain complicated.

 A pseudonym is a name used in addition to the original or true name.
 This does not require legal sanction.
-Pseudonyms are generally adopted to conceal a person's identity, but may also be used for personal, social or ideological reasons.
+Pseudonyms may be adopted to conceal a person's identity, but may also be used for personal, social or ideological reasons.